Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 [ColorEdit]({{ "/docs/components/color" | relative_url }}) is a simple component around native element `input type="color"`.
 For now it just shows default color dialog.
 In the future the plan is to expand on it and implement custom dialog instead of native (and ugly) one.

+[Slider]({{ "/docs/components/slider" | relative_url }}) reflect a range of values along a bar, from which users may select a single value.
+They are ideal for adjusting settings such as volume, brightness, or applying image filters.

 [Divider]({{ "/docs/components/divider" | relative_url }}) is a thin line that groups content in lists and layouts.

 ### DataGrid